dreisicht/renderrob/Documentation.md

 - If you disable Cycles (and by that enable Eevee), the irrelevant settings get disabled.
 - Separate View Layers and addons with a comma (space is optional)
 - If you want to render a still image, fill start and endframe with same value.
+- If you want to use multiple Sheets you can configure your sheet name in the file `util/sheetname.ini`

 ##### Render output